Peter Paul Saldanha

 Bishop Peter Paul Saldanha is the current serving bishop of the Roman Catholic Diocese of Mangalore, India.

 Early life and education

-Saldanha was born on 27 April 1964 in Kinnigoli, Karnataka.
+Saldanha was born on 27 April 1964 in Our Lady of Remedies church kirem, Kinnigoli, Karnataka.
 He completed his philosophy and theology education from St. Joseph’s Inter diocesan Seminary, Jeppu, Mangalore.
-He acquire a diploma in Depth Psychology and Formation, from the Institute for Formators, Bangalore, in 1994.
+He acquired a diploma in Depth Psychology and Formation, from the Institute for Formators, Bangalore, in 1994.
 He also holds a doctorate in theology from the Pontifical Urbanian University.

 Priesthood

 On 6 May 1991, Saldanha was ordained a priest for the Roman Catholic Diocese of Mangalore.
 After ordination he served as Assistant parish priest of St. Lawrence's Parish, Moodubelle, Assistant parish priest of Our Lady of Miracles Parish, assistant parish priest of Our Lady of Dolours Parish, Vittal, Professor and formator at St. Joseph's Inter diocesan Seminary, Jeppu, Vice Rector of St. Joseph's Inter diocesan Seminary, Jeppu, Professor at St. Joseph's Inter diocesan Seminary, Jeppu, Professor of Dogmatic Theology at the Pontifical Urban University in Rome, Assistant Spiritual Father at the Pontifical Urban College "de Propaganda Fide", Rome, Associate Professor of the Pontifical Urban University, Rome.